Merge customers

 • Or you can create and manage subgroups (by selecting specific duplicates).

-Once a customer is processed (merged, deleted, or accepted), it will no longer be proposed in future doublet matches—even if newly created duplicates share the same data.
+Once a customer is processed (merged, deleted, or accepted), it will no longer be proposed in future duplicate matches, even if newly created customers share the same data.

 Each row represents a customer record within a detected duplicate group.